-Antimicrobial resistance is a global threat to public health
+Antimicrobial resistance is a threat to global public health

-Responses to AMR
+Responses to antibiotic resistance